FranticSalamander/BASE/baselines/entra.md

 # Baseline Policies

-## 9. Group Lifecycle
+## 1. Group Lifecycle

 This section provides policies to do with group lifecycles

 ### Policies
-#### MS.Entra.9.1v1
+#### MS.Entra.1.1v1
-Group Lifecycle Policy SHALL be Followed
+The Group Expiry will be set to 180 Days
 <!--Policy: MS.Entra.9.1v1; Criticality: SHALL -->
-- _Rationale:_ The security risk of allowing legacy authentication protocols is they do not support MFA.
-Blocking legacy protocols reduces the impact of user credential theft.
+- _Rationale:_ Limit group sprawl by ensuring that groups that are no longer in use are deleted.
 - _Last modified:_ June 2023

 ### Resources